SonOfJ/TheFinalestProjectEver/README.md

 **Christy**
 - Worked on text display in the experiments folder.
 I experimented with different ways to update a counter.
 I ended up with a solution that didnt require clearing the whole screen.
 This text display will be used for points and lives counter

 ### DAY 8 - May 25, 2019 to May 27, 2019
 **Christy**
 - I worked on the visual movement of PacMan in a separate branch.
 I got PacMan to move up when you press W, but it doesn't work when you press another key.
 This was challenging to figure out because although the print messages I used for debugging showed that PacMan was moving around properly (the coordinates changed when you pressed the keys), you could not visually see it on the screen.

+**Jason**
+- Finished controlled movement.
+The Pac-Man can move and will consume dots once he steps on them.
+Issues with ghosts.